Vaibhav-Ankolekar/College-Notes-Vault/Blockchain and DLT/Introduction to Blockchain.md

 	- Bitcoin uses Script language and Ethereum uses Solidity language.
 6. **Virtual machine**
 	- It allows code to be run on a blockchain as smart contracts
-	- Ethereum Virtual Machine (EVM) is uded in Ethereum blockchain while Chain Virtual Machine (CVM) is used in Chain Core blockchain
+	- Ethereum Virtual Machine (EVM) is used in Ethereum blockchain while Chain Virtual Machine (CVM) is used in Chain Core blockchain
 7. **State machine**
 	- Blockchain can be viewed as a state transition mechanism
 	- State is modified from initial form to the next one and eventually to a final form by nodes